Protecting the Vision (Nehemiah 4:1-23)

 Father, some of us have been deeply hurt by the criticism of others.
 Perhaps we’ve never told you.
 We didn’t know that we were allowed.
 Today we want to be honest with you about how it feels.
 We want to express our pain and disappointment to you.

 Father, we will never give up on what could and should be from your perspective in our life.
 Whatever the vision that you’ve given, if it’s for your glory, we will refuse to stop working, no matter what the critics say.
-Whether it’s our marriage, our finances, our ministry, a really big change you’re calling us to make, we will pursue that vision even when others don’t understand.
+Whether it’s our marriage, our finances, our ministry, a huge change you’re calling us to make, we will pursue that vision even when others don’t understand.

 Thank you that anyone can receive this new life in Jesus Christ, not because of what they have done – but because of your love and mercy.
 All they have to do is say, “Lord, I need that forgiveness.
 Thank you that Jesus died for me.
-Today I make him CEO of my life.
+Today I make him Lord of my life.
 I want to live for you.
 In Jesus’ name, Amen.”